dr. I.M. (Isabel) Smallegange

 Isabelle van der Ouderaa

-Smallegange IM, van der Ouderaa IBC, Tibiriça Y. accepted.
+Smallegange IM, van der Ouderaa IBC, Tibiriça Y. 2016.
 The effect of yearling, juvenile and adult survival on reef manta ray (Manta alfredi) demography.
 PeerJ 4:e2370

 Leigh DM, Smallegange IM.2014.
 Effects of variation in nutrition on male morph development in the bulb mite Rhizoglyphus robini.
 Experimental and Applied Acarology 64: 159-170.